RentDynamics/rentdynamics-cs/README.md

 ## API credentials and authentication
 You need a set of credentials to access API: `apiKey` and `apiSecretKey`.

-There are 2 types of API credentials: full-access and non-full-access.
+There are 2 types of API credentials: normal credentials that require user authentication and by-pass user authentication credentials.

-Authentication step is optional for full-access credentials.

-As for non-full-access credentials, you will also need to authenticate with a RentDynamics user using `AuthenticationResource` class ([see example below](#console-apps-with-no-di-container)).
+As for normal credentials, you will also need to authenticate with a RentDynamics user using `AuthenticationResource` class ([see example below](#console-apps-with-no-di-container)).

 ## Simple usage